rinx/alvd/README.md

     - Agent has APIs in https://github.com/vdaas/vald/tree/master/apis/proto/v1/vald and https://github.com/vdaas/vald/tree/master/apis/proto/v1/agent/core.
         - Unary APIs and Streaming APIs are supported.
         - MultiXXX APIs are not supported.
+- Currently, it doesn't support high-availability (HA).
+Only single Server (with one or more Agents) cluster of alvd can be deployed.
+    - In the near future, HA cluster will be supported.

 Build